-RB: Being out on the Grand Banks is different.
-Just because you're out there where all the - there's fishing in the summertime.
-So, it's out there where the hurricanes like to converge.
-After they're done here [laughter], that's where they go.
-They followed the canyons, they followed the curvature of the ocean bottom itself, that's right out there, right in their path.
-So, I've written out two hurricanes in a small boat.
+RB: Being out on the Grand Banks is different just because you're out there where all the - there's fishing in the summertime.
+So, I was out there where the hurricanes like to converge.
+After they're done here, that's where they go.
+They follow the canyons, they follow the curvature of the ocean bottom itself.
+That's right out there, right in their path.
+So, I've ridden out two hurricanes in a small boat.